 Massachusetts · Pharmacists

-Defending Pharmacists Against Ethics Complaints in Massachusetts
+Pharmacist Ethics Defense in Massachusetts

 If you are a Massachusetts pharmacist facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The Massachusetts Board of Registration in Pharmacy has resources, lawyers, and investigators on its side.
 You should too.